Berkey® TIPS & FAQS

 Not by themselves, but with the addition of the PF-2 fluoride filter, they will remove about 95%.

-I installed my Berkey PF-2 elements but my water is a bit cloudy, and why does it have a bad taste?
+I installed my Berkey PF-2 filters but my water is a bit cloudy, and why does it have a bad taste?

 What is the most convenient method for filling the upper reservoir?